Home

 Technically, most of this is straightforward with today’s tools.
 The harder part is governance: who can approve a blocked transaction, which systems an agent is allowed to touch, how you log and explain a decision when a regulator shows up six months later.

-By 2026, “we’ve got a couple of agent pilots running” is a pretty standard sentence.
-The interesting part is what people say right after that — usually some version of “but…” The same three problems keep turning up in that second half of the sentence: the state of the systems, fear of risk, and the fact that not enough people really know how to work with this stuff yet.
+The same three problems keep turning up in that second half of the sentence: the state of the systems, fear of risk, and the fact that not enough people really know how to work with this stuff yet.

 On the systems side, integration hurts the most.
-In the surveys behind this piece, around six in ten leaders put legacy and fragmented architecture at the top of their list.
+In the surveys behind this piece, around six in ten leaders put legacy and fragmented architecture at the top of their list

 Source https://www.deloitte.com/us/en/what-we-do/capabilities/applied-artificial-intelligence/blogs/pulse-check-series-latest-ai-developments/ai-adoption-challenges-ai-trends.html